Quenched Invariance Principle for a class of random conductance models with long-range jumps: Main results

 As usual, we work primarily with continuous-time versions of our random walk.
 A key innovation is the use of

 as the time-change measure for the walk.
 The need for this particular normalization was discovered in the derivation of off-diagonal heat-kernel estimates using the so called Davies method; cf the proof of Proposition~\ref{thm:hitest}.
 Another instance where this measure naturally appears are estimates on Dirichlet forms of spatially-mollified functions; see the proof of Proposition~\ref{P:Sob}.
+Notwithstanding, the use of the time change by~$\hn$ is purely technical.
+In particular, a QIP will hold for all time-change measures that have finite expectation under the invariant law from the point of the particle.

 Unlike the recent work~\cite{ADS,ADS2} on QIPs under moment conditions, in order to control the heat kernel and exit probabilities we do not use complicated inductive schemes such as Moser or De Georgi iterations.
 Instead, we base our argument on \emph{localization}, which amounts to restricting jumps larger than unity to only a finite ``active'' ball, and \emph{truncation}, by which we discard jumps larger than a constant (called~$\kappa$ below) multiple of the ``active'' ball radius.
 The localization helps us control ``small'' jumps using Sobolev inequalities and standard techniques from heat kernel theory.
+The contribution of ``large'' jumps is managed with the help of so called Meyer's construction (see~\cite{Mey75, BGK}) which, to put simply, is a way to control the transition probabilities of a Markov process with jumps by explicating, just as in the integral form of the Kolmogorov backward equation, the first ``large'' jump of the process.

-The contribution of ``large'' jumps is managed with the help of so called Meyer's construction.
-While part of the ideas are drawn from a recent paper by some of the authors \cite{CKW}, their extension to the present context requires new ideas and non-trivial generalizations.
+While the idea to combine localization argument with Meyer's construction is drawn from a recent paper by some of the authors \cite{CKW} (see Section 2.2 therein for more details), their extension to the present context requires non-trivial adaptations and generalizations.
+A key point for us is that localization enables a class of scale dependent Sobolev inequalities and Davies's method that yield estimates for the heat kernel and exit times (see Propositions~\ref{P:Sob} and~\ref{thm:hitest} below).
+With these in hand, a QIP can be proved from sublinearity on average of the associated corrector alone.

 Although we do not address everywhere sublinearity of the corrector in our parameter regime, we suspect that it does hold under Assumption~\ref{ass1} and \ref{Asmp2}.
 The counterexamples in the nearest-neighbor case are strongly inspired by analogous examples of i.i.d.\ nearest neighbor conductances (Mathieu and Remy~\cite{MR}, Berger, Biskup, Hoffman and Kozma~\cite{BBHK}, Biskup and Boukhadra~\cite{BB}) for which the return probabilities exhibit strongly subdiffusive decay while the path distribution still scales to a non-degenerate Brownian motion.
 The key mechanism there is trapping.